Criminal Justice Bachelor's Degrees Online

 Tailored Experience

-Elective options and interdisciplinary coursework allow students to customize their learning experience based on career interests in law enforcement, corrections, homeland security, or victim advocacy.
-The program’s dynamic format keeps professionals engaged, fosters collaboration with faculty and peers, and builds the skills needed to lead with clarity, compassion, and impact in diverse justice environments.
+Elective options and interdisciplinary coursework in both Criminal Justice degree programs allow students to shape their learning based on career interests in law enforcement, corrections, public safety, and justice administration.
+The curriculum encourages collaboration and critical thinking while building the skills needed to lead with confidence, make ethical decisions, and address complex challenges in justice-related fields.

 Cost & Financial Aid